jamesbhardwaj0112/Bhardwaj_James_DA301/README.md

 3. **Customer Segments Characteristics:** Key segments included high earners with high/low spending and low earners with high/low spending, vital for tailored marketing strategies.

 4. **Utility of Scores:** Remuneration and spending scores proved beneficial in creating actionable segments.
-Each cluster represented unique combinations of these variables, revealing varying spending behaviors.
+Each cluster represented unique combinations of these variables, revealing varying spending behaviours.

 5. **Cluster Size and Consistency:** Varying cluster sizes indicated non-uniform data distribution.
 Some clusters were densely populated, while others were sparse, suggesting underserved or oversaturated market segments.